Nutzer1548/php_login_session/readme.txt

 ==============
 - a webserver with php7 support
 - a mysql/mariadb database server
-- a little knowledge about php, to incorporate the scriptlogic into your pages.
+- a little knowledge about php, to incorporate the script logic into your pages.